 To:

-Appendix A:
+Appendix A

 Syllabus for Conducting Undergraduate / Rotation / Special Problems Research

 This section applies to people in the following courses/programs: BMED 2698, BMED 2699, BMED 4698, BMED 4699, BMED 4901, BMED 8901, REU, SURE, GIFT

 Description:

 This research course is set up to help undergrad students to gain biomedical informatics and bioimaging analysis research experience and to assist the rotational graduate students to find out whether Bio-MIBLab is a place for you to conduct future graduate dissertation research.
 Each student will be assigned Bio-MIBLab graduate member(s) as mentor(s).
 Three levels of outcome can be expected depending on the student’s contribution: